 In addition to the app, mySugr offers certified diabetes educators (CDEs) to add value through the patient’s journey and to provide support between physician appointments.
 This ensures that patients receive the tailored support they need when they need it.
 Recently, we had the opportunity to sit down with mySugr’s Digital Diabetes Clinical Manager, Molly Wagman, to discuss the benefits of diabetes coaching, and how CDE coaching has had a significant impact on blood glucose control

-Want to learn more about mySugr as a market leader and trusted voice in the diabetes digital health space, get in touch with us!
+Want to learn more about including mySugr as part of your open enrollment solutions?
+Get in touch with us!

 Contact us at email@example.com to learn more about how we can manage your diabetes population.